 METRO Gold Line BRT stations are located in a wide range of community types and real estate markets.
 Cities along the route each have their own vision for the area surrounding the station(s).
 A larger planning effort is needed to tie these community visions together to form a cohesive plan for the entire corridor.

 BRTOD Plans will:

 - Help communities define their own vision for a vibrant, transit-supportive station area

 - Make it easier for people to walk, bike, or drive to BRT stations

 - Enable communities to maximize economic development around BRT stations

 - Identify infrastructure investments and policy changes to support each city’s desired outcomes

-Click on the links below for detailed updates for each of the station areas and to provide your feedback.
+Click on the links below for details on the planning process for each of the station areas, along with completed plans.